 Understanding how association fees work is essential to enjoy condo living.
 These fees are collected to maintain the comfortable lifestyle that you’ve always wanted for yourself or for your family.
 Property for rent always comes with certain rules and regulations, but following them is ultimately for your benefit.

 Remember to always nurture a healthy relationship with the homeowners’ association.
-This not only helps you keep track of all your fees alongside rent, but also teaches you how valuable community is, especially here in the Philippines.
+This helps you keep track of all your fees alongside rent and teaches you how valuable community is, especially here in the Philippines.